myry07/4inch-sdcard-camera/README.md

     <img src="https://github.com/myry07/4inch-sdcard-camera/blob/eef2e84c3667379b4da7cd1bf0e9e1798db315c5/03.Docs/start.png" width="400" height="250">
 </div>

 I used the LVGL framework to make this project cooler and add more features.
-This is a camera project—when you press the on-screen button or the onboard boot button, the photo will be saved to the SD card.
+When you press the on-screen button or the onboard boot button, the photo will be saved to the SD card.
 You can also swipe to navigate and adjust the onboard WS LED.

 <div align=center>
     <img src="https://github.com/myry07/4inch-sdcard-camera/blob/eef2e84c3667379b4da7cd1bf0e9e1798db315c5/03.Docs/camera.png" width="400" height="250">